shubham-saudolla/Lilac-Theme/README.md

 }
 ```

 This theme was inspired by [Rainglow](https://github.com/rainglow/vscode).
-This is the first theme I have ever created, and is a fork of Rainglow's Lavender (Contrast) theme.

 The file icons used in the screenshot are from the [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).